juancamiloqhz/dub/README.md

 ## Introduction

-Dub is an open-source link management tool for modern marketing teams to create, share, and track short links.
+CoreWave is an open-source link management tool for modern marketing teams to create, share, and track short links.
 Built with [Vercel Edge Functions](http://vercel.com/edge), [Upstash Redis](https://docs.upstash.com/redis), and [Planetscale MySQL](https://planetscale.com/).

-Here are some of the features that Dub provides out-of-the-box:
+Here are some of the features that CoreWave provides out-of-the-box:

 ### Built-in Analytics

-Dub provides a powerful analytics dashboard for your links, including geolocation, device, and browser information.
+CoreWave provides a powerful analytics dashboard for your links, including geolocation, device, and browser information.

 ![Analytics Dashboard](https://user-images.githubusercontent.com/28986134/200727883-40fe9e62-93a2-48b6-8316-4ce3e6f490f0.png)

 ### Custom domains

-You can easily configure custom domains on Dub – just add an A/CNAME record to your DNS provider and you're good to go.
+You can easily configure custom domains on CoreWave – just add an A/CNAME record to your DNS provider and you're good to go.
 This is built on the [Vercel Domains API](https://domains-api.vercel.app/).

 ![Custom Domains](https://user-images.githubusercontent.com/28986134/200727913-432734b4-4fc7-46ef-b09f-cc8262dc8a0d.png)